 - Small bits of bark or leaves

-Exact nest dimensions vary depending on the species of hummingbird, the materials used to create the nest and how the nest must be constructed to fit its location.
-Most hummingbird nests are 1.5 inches in diameter, roughly the size of a walnut, ping-pong ball or golf ball.
+Exact nest dimensions vary depending on the species of hummingbird, the materials used to create the nest, and how the nest must be constructed to fit its location.
+Most hummingbird nests are 1.5 inches in diameter, roughly the size of a large walnut, ping-pong ball, or golf ball.

-Hummingbirds are not cavity-nesters and they will not use bird houses, but they do build sturdy cup-shaped nests that can protect their tiny hatchlings.
-By understanding what hummingbird nests are made of and how they are built, birders can more easily recognize one of these unique homes and savor the chance to carefully observe a young hummingbird family.
+By understanding what hummingbird nests are made of and how they are built, birders can more easily recognize one of these unique bird homes and savor the chance to carefully observe a young hummingbird family.